FAQS

 -

-Just like in person services, you will make an appointment with your clinician, and you'll talk over video, phone, or text using our private platform.
+Just like in person services, you will make an appointment with me, and we'll talk over video, phone, or text using my private platform.
 You will be billed after session is completed.
-If you’re not ready for a video chat or phone call, we can set up a messaging package in which you can write to your clinician on your own time and receive at least one reply from your clinician per day.
+If you’re not ready for a video chat or phone call, we can set up a messaging package in which you can write to me on your own time and receive at least one reply from me per day Monday through Thursday.

 -